f4exb/sdrangel/Readme.md

 &#9888; Right after (re)start you may need to move the main frequency dial back and forth if you notice that you are not on the right frequency.

-&#9888; At the moment simultaneous Rx and Tx is not supported.
+&#9888; Simultaneous Rx and Tx is not supported.
+Dual Tx is not working either.

 <h1>Plugins for special devices</h1>